 These results bring to the conclusion that generally, among the materials studied, the support or current collector is not the key factor for the current output, and it is actually the support modification that lead to efficient current densities.
 Consequently, a lower cost of the support is necessary.
 In several cases, CC outperformed CM and CV, but due to its high cost, it does not seem suitable for large-scale applications where cost is as important as the performance.
 Functionalizing the cathode surface is essential for the achievement of improved current generation.
 In general, Non-PGM Fe-AAPyr has shown to be a promising catalyst that could be applied on various low-cost, carbon-based substrates.
 Therefore it is important to explore further its suitability for ceramic MFC applications in real operating conditions.

 Despite those considerations, the current produced was generally low probably due to the scarce contact between the cathode and the ceramic.
-Further studies should go in the direction of incorporating the catalytic layer directly onto the ceramic surface in order to minimize the ohmic resistance and contact resistance.
+Further studies should go in the direction of incorporating the catalytic layer directly onto the ceramic surface in order to minimize both ohmic and contact resistance.

 4. Conclusions